 Eligible Work & Artists — open to all Maine artists and to any artist with a strong connection to Maine.
 Original fine art in any media may be submitted, including hand pulled prints, photography and sculpture and fine crafts, including ceramics, glass and fiberart.
 Jewelery and clothing are not eligible.
 Each artist may submit up to three works of art, which must be the artists own original work created within the last three years.
-Any work that has been previously exhibited at the Harlow Gallery is not eligible.
+Any work that has been previously exhibited at the Harlow is not eligible.
 Giclees and other reproductions are not eligible.

-Disclaimer — the Harlow Gallery is not responsible for technical or computer failures, including problems accessing the Internet, any other computer error or malfunction, or for late, lost, illegible or misdirected entries.
+Disclaimer — the Harlow Art Center is not responsible for technical or computer failures, including problems accessing the Internet, any other computer error or malfunction, or for late, lost, illegible or misdirected entries.
 Make sure you send your entry to the correct email account according to the directions.
 You will receive an automatic reply confirming your entry.

 Entry fees are not refundable and decisions of our juror is final.
 All works entered must be original creations by the artist and must be show-ready upon delivery to the Harlow Gallery.